 - Apply early since most early decision (ED) / early action (EA) deadlines are in November.

-- Apply for colleges that have regular decision dates.
+- Start applying to colleges that have regular decision dates.
 Keep in mind that most colleges have regular decision application deadlines on January 1 or 15 or March 1.
-But some schools also have rolling deadlines.
+But some schools also have rolling deadlines, so stay on track.

 - Many students may expect their early college acceptance letter(s) by the time spring comes around.
 Right after that, they may get their regular decision admissions which will help them decide which college they will attend.

-- Once accepted, it is time to provide additional documentation, final high school transcripts, and official test scores.
+- Once accepted, it is time to provide additional documentation, final transcripts, and official test scores.

 - It is also time to evaluate the financial aid offer(s) from the various colleges so that students can compare costs.
 If the offers aren’t enough to cover tuition, then students may have to request a financial aid appeal letter for additional financial aid.

 High school is a tough challenge, but most students come out of it well-prepared for the future.
-By this time, college preparation for high school students is almost complete for most students except for the final steps.
-It is important for students to finish both school and college preparations strongly.
-Those who haven’t opted for early admissions can keep applying to colleges that they have narrowed their choices down to.
+By senior year, college preparation for high school students is almost complete for most students except for the final steps.
+It is important for high school seniors to finish both school and college preparations strongly.
+Those who haven’t opted for early college admissions can keep applying to colleges that they have narrowed their choices down to.
 Students who are not happy with their scores can continue to retake the SAT or ACT.
 It is also important to keep in touch with the guidance counselor or advisor to ensure they are on track for graduation.
-Preparing for college checklist:

-- Meet with the school guidance counselor to review current GAP or academic standing and try to improve.
+- Meet with the school guidance counselor to review current GPA or academic standing and try to improve your final transcript.

 - Retake the SAT/ACT, if needed.